lisawilliams/lisa/_posts/2022-06-09-computational-journalism-conference-2022.markdown

 Local, Social, and Online: Comparing the Perceptions and Impact of Local Online Groups and Local Media Pages on Facebook - Marianne Aubin Le Quéré (Cornell Tech), Mor Naaman (Cornell Tech) and Jenna Fields (Cornell University)
 Storytelling Structures in Data Journalism: Introducing the Water Tower structure - Bahareh Heravi (University of Surrey)

 * Hope Schroeder -- project, take all tweeted stories from the Boston Globe house and Metro accounts, and match that with live (in person?) community conversations and see what the overlap (or lack thereof) is.
+Interesting: Top 3 topics in community sessions were: Housing, Education, Mental Health.
+Overall, media undercovers the things that were talked about the most.